pranaovs/college-notes/Semester-1/CS1001-Programming_in_C/Lab_record/record.md

     * input (float)
     * unit (character)
     * KBps, Kbps, GBps, Gbps, MBps, Mbps, Bps, bps (floats)
-3. Print "Enter your data plan in the format <number><multiplier>Bps\nExample: If your plan is 50MBps, enter 50M.
+3. Print "Enter your data plan in the format number x multiplierBps Example: If your plan is 50MBps, enter 50M.
 Note: Omit Bps in your input)"
 4. Input input and unit
 5. Check if unit is valid:
     * If unit is not 'K', 'k', 'G', 'g', 'M', or 'm', print "Invalid input" and return 22 (Invalid argument error code)